 And then that’s our spiritual awakening, —Wow, I have a life filled with people that I love and that love me— and I want to help everybody else that is interested in having that kind of life to receive it.

 Step 7, is right in the core of this right in the middle.
-Because when our defects of character are in place, it blocks our ability to go help other people.
+Because when the defects of character are in place, it blocks our ability to go and help other people.

-When I’m only thinking of myself all the time.
-How am I going to think of the people I’ve relationships with enough to help them to be their friend, my wife said her love language is being thought of.
+When I’m only thinking of myself all the time, how am I going to think of the people I’ve relationships with to help them be their friend?
+My wife said her love language is being thought of.